oupfiz5/naviserver/tests/.bats-battery/bats-core/docs/source/writing-tests.md

 ## Code outside of test cases

+In general you should avoid code outside tests, because each test file will be evaluated many times.
-You can include code in your test file outside of `@test` functions.
-For example, this may be useful if you want to check for dependencies and fail immediately if they're not present.
-However, any output that you print in code outside of `@test`, `setup` or `teardown` functions must be redirected to `stderr` (`>&2`).
-Otherwise, the output may cause Bats to fail by polluting the TAP stream on `stdout`.
+However, there are situations in which this might be useful, e.g. when you want to check for dependencies and fail immediately if they're not present.

+In general, you should avoid printing outside of `@test`, `setup*` or `teardown*` functions.
+Have a look at section [printing to the terminal](#printing-to-the-terminal) for more details.
 ## File descriptor 3 (read this if Bats hangs)

 Bats makes a separation between output from the code under test and output that